Bioluminescent Octopus Facts

-Bioluminescent Octopus Physical Characteristics
+Bioluminescent Octopus Physical Description

-The Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depth range of 500 to 4,000 m (1,600 to 13,100 ft).
-Further, it is most frequently present a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft.
-(1,500-2,500 m.).
+First of all, the Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depths.
+These further range from 1,600 – 13,100 ft (500 – 4,000 m).
+Also, it most frequently appears a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft (1,500-2,500 m).

 Finally, the function of the bioluminescence is perhaps for defense.
 That would be to scare off potential predators, and also as a lure for the small crustaceans that form its primary diet.